 Ketogenic Diet Variations

-After these initial few weeks on a SKD, you can assess how you feel and which ketogenic diet to stick to in the long-term.
+After these initial few weeks on a standard ketogenic diet, you can assess how you feel and change anything if necessary.

 Read below for a short overview of each ketogenic diet variation and the factors to consider when choosing which suits you best:

 This diet variation is generally the best for individuals looking for overall health and longevity benefits (from ketosis).